coala/coala/docs/Developers/Development_Setup.rst

         $ virtualenv coala-venv

 NOTE:
-It is recommended that you install virtualenv with sudo rights
+Depending on your system,you most likely need sudo to install virtualenv
 ::
     $ sudo pip3 install virtualenv